Miami Hurricanes football: 2002 through 2006 seasons

 Miami suffered through some offensive struggles in 2003 behind new quarterback Brock Berlin.
 A blowout loss at Virginia Tech in early November ended Miami's 39-game regular season winning streak and a loss the following week to Tennessee ended Miami's national championship aspirations.
 The Hurricanes rebounded to win the Big East Conference championship and finish the season 11–2 with a 2004 Orange Bowl victory over Florida State.

 Miami joined the ACC in 2004.
 Despite three conference losses, the Hurricanes ended the season with a Peach Bowl victory over rival Florida.

 The 2005 season marked the debut of Kyle Wright as Miami's starting quarterback, although the much-ballyhooed Wright would struggle with consistency during the season with much of Miami's success that year fueled by its defense.
 After a loss to Florida State after placekick holder Brian Monroe bobbled the snap for what would have been a game-tying field goal attempt, Miami would win eight straight games, including a road win over No. 3 Virginia Tech, only to stumble two weeks later against underdog Georgia Tech.
 Miami's second conference loss of the season cost it a place in the inaugural ACC Championship game and it competed instead in the Peach Bowl, where it lost to LSU, 40–3.

-2005 also saw the program embroiled in more controversy when it was reported several Miami football players had recorded a rap song in 2004 that contained lewd sexual references.
-The song, recorded by an informal group that called itself "7th Floor Crew" and set to the beat of Aaliyah's "If Your Girl Only Knew".
-Bomani Jones wrote about the incident a couple of years after the recording.

 The Hurricanes went 7–6 during a 2006 season that included an on-field brawl against Florida International, the shooting death of Miami defensive tackle Bryan Pata, and a four-game late-season losing streak.
 Only a Thanksgiving night victory over Boston College, in Miami's last game of the regular season, saved the Hurricanes from a losing regular season record.